-Mediation tools and Semantic Web activities require an integrated, shared ontology for the information accumulated by both libraries and museums for all the collections that they hold, seen as a continuum from highly standardised products such as books, CDs, DVDs, etc., to raw materials such as plants or stones, through "inbetween" objects such as draft manuscripts or engraving plates.
-In addition, such typical "library objects" as books can be about museum objects, and museum objects can represent events or characters found in books (e.g., 'Ophelia's death') and descriptions of museum objects: such interrelationships should be either integrated in common information storage, or at least virtually integrated through mediation devices that allow a query to be simultaneously launched on distinct information depositories, which requires common semantic tools such as FRBROO plugged into CIDOC CRM.
+Mediation tools and Semantic Web activities require an integrated, shared ontology for the information accumulated by both libraries and museums for all the collections that they hold, seen as a continuum from highly standardised products such as books, CDs, DVDs, etc., to raw materials such as plants or stones4, through "inbetween" objects such as draft manuscripts or engraving plates.
+In addition, such typical "library objects" as books can be about museum objects, and museum objects can represent events or characters found in books (e.g., 'Ophelia's death') and descriptions of museum objects in museum databases may contain references to bibliographic resources that mention those museum objects: such interrelationships should be either integrated in common information storage, or at least virtually integrated through mediation devices that allow a query to be simultaneously launched on distinct information depositories, which requires common semantic tools such as FRBR{OO} plugged into CIDOC CRM.
 Besides, CIDOC CRM is explicitly compatible in formalism with the World Wide Web Consortium's Resource Description Framework (RDF), which can only be beneficial for FRBR.

-&lt;sup>4 Natural history museums also are witnesses of "cultural features."
+4 Natural history museums also are witnesses of "cultural features."
 A frog in a museum is not a testimony of "what a frog is," but of what a human culture, at a given point in time and space, thinks a frog is.